programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     return subjects
 ```

-The bulk of the date extraction function might be also familiar, however this time we are not interested knowing the irregular date strings or its statistics.
+The bulk of the date extraction function might be also familiar, however this time we are not interested in knowing the irregular date strings or its statistics.
 We check if the date cleaned with regular expressions fits to Undate, and return it after converting (or to say it Pythonic: casting) to integer.
-If such check fails or the record does not have publication year field at all it returns `None` -- this way we always return something, and securing that the two list of the data collector used in the record processing funtion have the same number of elements.
+If such a check fails or the record does not have a publication year field at all it returns `None` -- this way we always return something, and ensure that the two lists of the data collector used in the record processing function have the same number of elements.

 ```Python
 def extract_date(record):